The Curious Case of Display Case Backs

 Currently, the vast majority of manufacturers offers watches with display backs.
 In the early 2000s, not even the ever-conservative Rolex resisted the fashion.
 The short-lived Cellini Prince models had a sapphire crystal over the brilliantly finished Formwerk.

-There are even companies that sell display case backs for watches that originally weren’t issued with one.
+There are even companies that sell display case backs for watches that initially weren’t issued with one.

 Display backs in dive watches